 The materials provide tasks that are designed to build student automaticity and fluency necessary to complete grade-level tasks.
 Materials provide opportunities for students to practice the application of efficient, flexible, and accurate mathematical procedures within the lesson and/or throughout a unit.
-Materials provide opportunities for students to evaluate procedures, processes, and solutions for efficiency and flexibility within the lesson and/or throughout a unit.
-Materials do not provide opportunities to evaluate accuracy of procedures, processes, and solutions within the lesson and/or throughout the unit.
+Materials provide opportunities for students to evaluate procedures and processes for efficiency and flexibility within the lesson and throughout a unit.
+The materials do not include opportunities for students to evaluate accuracy procedures, processes, and solutions is absent within the instructional materials.
 Materials contain embedded supports for teachers to guide students toward increasingly efficient approaches.